GlowingRedSign/everytomestone/README.md

 One execution of the script will post one word and remove it from the wordlist file.

-You can use a crontab task to run the script with the desired frequency.
+You can use a crontab task to automatically run the script with the desired frequency.